Iniquitatis/sd-webui-temporal/README.md

+## Usage
+1. Go to the **img2img** tab.
+2. Select **Temporal** in the **Script** dropdown menu.
+3. Set sampler, steps, resolution, etc. as usual.
+4. Change the extension settings to your own liking (should be self-descriptive).
+5. Hit **Generate**.
+6. Grab yourself some coffee and get ready to wait.
+    * While waiting, you can go to the extension's **Video Rendering** tab and hit **Render draft/final** that will start rendering a video simultaneously with the usual SD generation process.
+Be sure to note that doing that simultaneously might stress your system quite a lot.

 ## Roadmap
 Nothing in particular, aside from fixing bugs and adding a feature here and there.
 I'm using this extension almost all the time, so it can be considered—contrary to the note above—feature-complete.
 At least until I find something I'm missing, that is.